We all know how LinkedIn works and what it is about. Today, we will talk about how to use LinkedIn lead gen form Ads.

 Give users two ways to get their information:

-Always remember not every user has a similar sort of mindset.
+Moreover, always remember not every user has a similar sort of mindset.
 Each user is different and has different views regarding ads so they engage differently with your content strategy.

 We encourage you to give them multiple ways to engage with your offer.